 WASHINGTON—The United States imposed sanctions on Chinese officials on July 9, including a member of the Chinese Communist Party (CCP)’s powerful Politburo, accusing them of serious human rights abuses against Uyghurs and other ethnic and religious minorities, a move likely to further ratchet up tensions between Washington and Beijing.

 The Trump administration targeted the Xinjiang region’s Party Secretary Chen Quanguo, who became the highest-ranking Chinese official to be hit with U.S. sanctions, and the Xinjiang Public Security Bureau (akin to police force).
 The move comes amid already-high tensions between Washington and Beijing over China’s handling of the coronavirus pandemic and its tightened grip on Hong Kong.

 “The United States calls upon the world to stand against the CCP’s acts against its own minority communities in Xinjiang, including mass arbitrary detention, forced labor, religious persecution, and forced birth control, and sterilization,” a White House official said.

-The United Nations estimates that more than a million Uyghur Muslims have been detained in internment camps in the Xinjiang region.
+The United Nations estimates that more than a million Uyghurs have been detained in internment camps in the Xinjiang region.
 Survivors of the internment camps said they experienced torture, rape, and political indoctrination while detained.
 Uyghur detainees were pressured to suppress their native culture and language, and forced to denounce their faith and pledge loyalty to the CCP.

 The sanctions are imposed under the Global Magnitsky Act, a federal law that allows the U.S. government to target human rights violators around the world with freezes on any U.S. assets, U.S. travel bans, and prohibitions on Americans doing business with them.